Explore teaching opportunities with our Faculty of Education

 - Queen's Unions and Associations

 Kingston, situated at the eastern end of Lake Ontario, is midway between Toronto, Montreal, and Ottawa.
 The beautiful and historic Thousand Islands region is at its doorstep, as is the bridge crossing the St. Lawrence River to the USA.
 It is easy to work, live, and travel in Kingston where there are abundant opportunities for cultural, recreational, and leisure activities.

-There are three training components that are mandatory for all Queen’s employees:
+There are four training components that are mandatory for all Queen’s employees: